lsst-sqre/squash-deployment/README.md

 SQUASH_SERVICE=<name of the squash service> make dns
 ```

+Service names follow the pattern `<name of the squash service>-<namespace>.lsst.codes`.

-NOTE: The `squash-prod` namespace is reserved for production deployment and will
+NOTE: The `squash-prod` _namespace_ is reserved for the production deployment and will
 be removed from the service name.

 Output example: